Oliver Lodge: Electromagnetism and radio

 In other experiments that spring and summer, Lodge put a series of spark gaps along two 29 meter (95') long wires and noticed he was getting a very large spark in the gap near the end of the wires, which seemed to be consistent with the oscillation wavelength produced by the Leyden jar meeting with the wave being reflected at the end of the wire.
 In a darkened room, he also noted a glow at intervals along the wire at one half wavelength intervals.
 He took this as evidence that he was generating and detecting Maxwell's electromagnetic waves.
 While traveling on a vacation to the Tyrolean Alps in July 1888, Lodge read in a copy of Annalen der Physik that Heinrich Hertz in Germany had been conducting his own electromagnetic research, and that he had published a series of papers proving the existence of electromagnetic waves and their propagation in free space.
-Lodge presented his own paper on electromagnetic waves along wires in September 1888 at the British Science Association meeting in Bath, England, adding a postscript acknowledging Hertz's work and saying: "The whole subject of electrical radiation seems working itself out splendidly."
+Lodge presented his own paper on electromagnetic waves along wires in September 1888 at the British Science Association meeting in Bath, adding a postscript acknowledging Hertz's work and saying: "The whole subject of electrical radiation seems working itself out splendidly."

+In the 1890s, Lodge carefully studied the aether drag hypothesis.
+He built increasingly elaborate "whirling machines"; a whirling machine has a flat metal disk rotating at high speeds, in the hope of dragging ether near its surface.
+This would then be detected by shining light through it and observing the shift in the interference patterns.
+He could find no evidence of any ether drag.